 Characteristics of the countries by income group

-Table 1 presents averages and standard deviations (in parentheses) for different characteristics of the 184 countries stratified by income group.
-High income countries had the highest average life expectancy (77.82 years), followed by up-mid (71.22 years), low-mid (65.45 years), and low income countries (56.65 years).
-Figure1demonstrates the trend of life expectancy in the 184 countries over the seventeen-year period, with each line represents a country while a color stands for an income category.
-The life expectancy in the studied countries were generally linearly increasing from 2000 to 2016.
-Consistent with Table 1, the most significant pattern in the plot was that life expectancy was strongly related to income group: the high income countries had the highest life expectancy, which
+Table 1 presents averages and standard deviations (in parentheses) for the different characteristics of the 184 countries stratified by income group.
+High-income countries had the highest average life expectancy (77.82 years), followed by up-mid (71.22 years), low-mid (65.45 years), and low-income countries (56.65 years).
+Figure 1 shows the trends of life expectancy in the 184 countries over the seventeen-year period, with each line representing a country and each color an income category.
+The life expectancy in the studied countries were generally linear with a clear increase from 2000 to 2016.
+Consistent with Table 1 results, the most significant pattern in the plot was that life expectancy was strongly related to income group: the high-income countries had the highest life expectancy, which

 80